SteveDonaldNK/SteveDonaldNK/README.md

 - 👋 Hi, I’m Sakpak Donald
 - 👀 I’m a fullstack web developer and a Telecommunications engineer
 - 🌱 I’m currently learning web3 and DevOps
-- 💞️ I'm a fast learner and i'm looking to collaborate on any project
+- 💞️ I'm a fast learner and i'm looking to collaborate in any project
 - 📫 How to reach me: (+237)696301140 or email me: sakpakd@gmail.com

 <!---